Ceelog/phpdoc-en/src/language/variables/external.md

 </form>
 ```

-As of PHP 5.4.0, there are only two ways to access data from your HTML
+There are only two ways to access data from your HTML forms.
+Currently
-forms.
-Currently available methods are listed below:
+available methods are listed below:

 **Example \#2 Accessing data from a simple POST HTML form**